-- Three years from date of original Form 941 filing
+- Three years from the date of the original Form 941 filing.

-- Two years from date taxes reported on Form 941 were paid.
+- Two years from the date the taxes reported on Form 941 were paid.

 Frequently Asked ERC Questions

-The ERC is undoubtedly a bit confusing to deal with, and the fact that the laws around it changed multiple times have not made things any easier.
+The ERC is undoubtedly a bit confusing to deal with, and the multiple changes within the law have not made things any easier.
 Here are some of the top questions we hear about what the ERS is, how it works and how to apply for it: